 Use of Fire Safety Equipment: In the event of a fire emergency, community members are encouraged to utilize the fire safety equipment in a safe fashion.
 Activities that jeopardize the fire safety of the building are prohibited.
 Such activities include tampering with, misusing, or removing fire safety equipment (fire alarms, extinguishers, smoke/heat detectors, fire exit signs, hoses, etc.), propping open doors, or obstructing hallways, stairwells, or exits.

 Fireplaces: Some residence rooms are equipped with functional fireplaces.
 The use of these fireplaces is a privilege.
 Before using a fireplace, residents must receive specific training from the Office of the Dean of Students.
 Improper use of a residence room fireplace may result in its use being prohibited.

-Respect for Community: Community members and guests are required to behave in a manner that respects the College community and its members, and does not interfere with anyone’s ability to live and learn.
+Respect for Community: Community members and guests are required to behave in a manner that respects the College community and its members (students, faculty, staff, alumni, visitors, guests of the College etc.), and does not interfere with anyone’s ability to live and learn.

 Prohibited Organizations: The use of College property or resources by student or community organizations that do not reflect the values of the Trinity College community as defined in our policies is not permitted.
 This prohibition includes the activities of Episkopon.
 Further details can be found in the Trinity College Policy on Episkopon.